 Moreover, supporting the development of Indigenous data governance is vital for achieving better policy outcomes and effectively allocating resources.
-Indigenous data governance recognises the rights of Aboriginal and Torres Strait Islander Peoples to control and manage their data, ensuring that data collection processes are conducted ethically and in alignment with JOURNAL & PROCEEDINGS OF THE ROYAL SOCIETY OF NEW SOUTH WALES Griffiths - Visibility, power and equity community values (Kukutai & Taylor 2016).
+Indigenous data governance recognises the rights of Aboriginal and Torres Strait Islander Peoples to control and manage their data, ensuring that data collection processes are conducted ethically and in alignment with community values (Kukutai & Taylor 2016).
 By empowering Aboriginal and Torres Strait Islander communities to govern their data, decision-makers can gain insights into the specific needs, strengths, and aspirations of these communities.
-This, in turn, enables the formulation of policies and interventions that are tailored to address the priorities and needs of Aboriginal and Torres Strait Islander Peoples, ultimately contributing to improved health, wellbeing, and selfdetermination.
+This, in turn, enables the formulation of policies and interventions that are tailored to address the priorities and needs of Aboriginal and Torres Strait Islander Peoples, ultimately contributing to improved health, wellbeing, and self-determination.